yuweihao/KERN/README.md

 1. Update the config file with the dataset paths.
 Specifically:
     - Visual Genome (the VG_100K folder, image_data.json, VG-SGG.h5, and VG-SGG-dicts.json).
 See data/stanford_filtered/README.md for the steps to download these.
-    - You'll also need to fix your PYTHONPATH: ```export PYTHONPATH=/home/yuweihao/exp/KERN```
+    - You'll also need to fix your PYTHONPATH: `export PYTHONPATH=/home/yuweihao/exp/KERN`

-2. Compile everything. run ```make``` in the main directory: this compiles the Bilinear Interpolation operation for the RoIs.
-Maybe you need to update your CUDA path in Makefile file.
+2. Compile everything.
+Update your CUDA path in Makefile file and run `make` in the main directory: this compiles the Bilinear Interpolation operation for the RoIs.

 3. Pretrain VG detection.
 To compare our model with [neural-motifs](https://github.com/rowanz/neural-motifs) fairly, we just use their pretrained VG detection.
 [You can download their pretrained detector checkpoint provided by @rowanz.](https://drive.google.com/open?id=11zKRr2OF5oclFL47kjFYBOxScotQzArX)
 You could also run ./scripts/pretrain_detector.sh to train detector by yourself.
 Note: You might have to modify the learning rate and batch size according to number and memory of GPU you have.